izabelcavassim/PRDM9_analyses/Orthologous_search.md

 Building the phylogenetic tree
 -----------------------------
-To evaluate evidence for co-evolution between PRDM9 and the meiosis related genes, we need a high quality phylogenetic tree for diverse vertebrate groups.
+To evaluate evidence for co-evolution between PRDM9 and the meiosis related genes among vertebrates, we need a high quality phylogenetic tree.
 Evolutionary information on species divergence times and relationships were obtained using the TimeTree resource [http://timetree.org/; Kumar et al., 2017, accessed date].
-XX out of the XX species were not present in this database.
+Forty species out of the 379 species we considered were not present in this database.
 For these species, we used information from a close relative present in the database to determine their appropriate placement in the phylogenetic tree as follow:
 ```
+Cebus imitator ----------> Cebus capucinus
 Rhincodon typus (replaced with Ginglymostoma cirratum)
 Paramormyrops kingsleyae (replaced with Paramormyrops gabonensis)
 Oreochromis aureus (replaced with Oreochromis tanganicae)
 Cynoglossus semilaevis (replaced with Cynoglossus lingua)
 Paralichthys olivaceus (replaced with Paralichthys dentatus)
 Etheostoma spectabile (replaced with Etheostoma caeruleum)
+Etheostoma cragini (replaced with Etheostoma pallididorsum)
 Notolabrus celidotus (replaced with Notolabrus gymnogenis)
 Periophthalmus magnuspinnatus (replaced with Periophthalmus argentilineatus)
 Thalassophryne amazonica (replaced with Opsanus tau)